 - Now, submit all the supporting documents, and processing fees along with the application

-- Your PAN card will be dispatched within a span of 15 days from the date of submission
+- Your PAN card will be delivered within 15 days of the date of submission